 Q. How often should I go to the dentist?

-A. Most patients need to see the hygienist every six months and examinations, with x-rays, with the dentist every twelve months.This enables us to detect any problems that may be present while they are still minor and can be easily corrected at minimal cost.
-We also recommend a full mouth panaoramic x-ray every 5 years.
+A. Most patients need to see the hygienist every 6 months and examinations, with x-rays, with the dentist every 12 months.This enables us to detect any problems that may be present while they are still minor and can be easily corrected at minimal cost.
+We also recommend a full mouth panoramic x-ray every 5 years.

 Q. I’m very nervous about visiting the dentist – can you help?

 A. YES!
 Phobic and anxious patients it’s OK to be scared of having dental treatment.
 But don’t use fear as an excuse to not have work done.
 It can be managed so easily by having sedation, and your anxiety disappears, so you can cope with your dental work.